vanyle/vui/README.md

 ### If you are using Typescript

-Vui is not yet published to npm, so you need to install it using its URL:
+Vui is not yet published to npm.
+You need to install it using its URL:

 -   Using npm: `npm install https://github.com/vanyle/vui/`
 -   Using pnpm: `pnpm add https://github.com/vanyle/vui/`